The Alan Parsons Project: Live performances

 The Alan Parsons Project played live only once under that name during its original incarnation because Woolfson and Parsons held the roles of writing and production, and because of the technical difficulties of re-producing on stage the complex instrumentation used in the studio.
 In the 1990s, musical production evolved with the technology of digital samplers.
 The one occasion the band was introduced as 'the Alan Parsons Project' in a live performance was at The Night of the Proms, in Brussels, in October 1990.
 The concerts featured all Project regulars except Woolfson, present behind the scenes, while Parsons stayed at the mixer except for the last song, when he played acoustic guitar.

-Since 1993, Alan Parsons continues to perform live as the Alan Parsons Live Project to be distinct from the Alan Parsons Project.
+Since 1993, the Alan Parsons Live Project, named to distinguish itself from the Alan Parsons Project, has continued performing.
 The current line up consists of lead singer P.J.
 Olsson, guitarist Jeffrey Kollman, drummer Danny Thompson, keyboardist Tom Brooks, bass guitarist Guy Erez, vocalist and saxophonist Todd Cooper, and guitarist and vocalist Dan Tracey.

-In 2013, Alan Parsons Live Project played in Colombia with a full choir and orchestra (the Medellín Philharmonic) as 'Alan Parsons Symphonic Project'.
+In 2013, Alan Parsons Live Project including Alan Parsons played in Colombia with a full choir and orchestra (the Medellín Philharmonic) as 'Alan Parsons Symphonic Project'.
 A 2-CD live set and a DVD version of this concert were released in May 2016.